Pabitra-33/Assignment_C/README.md

 # Submission Guidelines<br>
 .
 Ensure all your code is working correctly.<br>
 .
-Zip your project files including all source code and the README file.
+Zip your project files including all source code and the README file.<br>
 .
-Submit the zipped file through the designated submission platform.
+Submit the zipped file through the designated submission platform.<br>